RikuNav/iot_project/README.md

    </p>

- - Connexion from Node MCU to Data Base:
+ - Connection from Node MCU to Data Base:
    <p style="text-align: center;">
      This is where the Node.js server comes into play.
 Proceed if downloaded.
    </p>